-The filing officer shall revoke the registration of a political committee when:
+The filing officer shall cancel the registration of a political committee when:

-- The committee fails to maintain a registered office and a registered agent; - The committee fails to file the appointment of a successor within 10 days after the death, resignation or removal of its campaign treasurer; - The committee fails to file the appointment of successor within 10 days after the death, resignation or removal of its chairperson; - The committee fails to file campaign treasurer's reports for more than 6 months; - The committee's aggregate reported financial activity during a calendar year is \$500 or less unless the committee is only registered and required to report as the sponsor of a proposed constitutional amendment by initiative who intended to seek the signatures of registered voters. - The committee has an unpaid fine or civil penalty imposed under Chapter 106, F.S., which has become final, meaning all appeals regarding the imposition of the fine or civil penalty have been exhausted or the time for such appeals has passed.
+- The committee fails to maintain a registered office and a registered agent. - The committee fails to file the appointment of a successor within 10 days after the death, resignation or removal of its campaign treasurer. - The committee fails to file the appointment of successor within 10 days after the death, resignation or removal of its chairperson. - The committee fails to file campaign treasurer's reports for more than six months. - The committee's aggregate reported financial activity in each of two consecutive calendar years is \$500 or less, unless the committee is only registered and required to report as the sponsor of a proposed constitutional amendment by initiative who intended to seek the signatures of registered voters. - The committee has an unpaid fine or civil penalty imposed under Chapter 106, Florida Statutes, which has become final, meaning all appeals regarding the imposition of the fine or civil penalty have been exhausted or the time for such appeals has passed.

-(Section 106.03(5),(7), F.S., and Rule 1S-2.021, F.A.C.)
+(Section 106.03(7), Fla.
+Stat., and Rule 1S-2.021, F.A.C.)

-Chapter 5: Campaign Treasurer
+Chapter 5: Campaign Treasurers

-Duties and Responsibilities of Campaign Treasurers
+Duties and Responsibilities

-The campaign treasurer:
+The campaign treasurer must:

-- Shall keep detailed accounts of all contributions received and all expenditures made by or on behalf of the political committee.
-Such accounts must be kept current within not more than two days after the date a contribution is received or an expenditure is made; - Shall keep detailed accounts of all deposits made in any separate interestbearing account or certificate of deposit and all withdrawals made from these accounts to the primary depository and all interest earned; - Shall preserve all accounts for at least two years after the date of the election to which the accounts refer; - Shall file regular reports of all contributions received and expenditures made, by or on behalf of such political committee; and - May be fined \$1,000 or more or be subjected to criminal penalties for failing to file a campaign report or filing an incomplete or inaccurate report.
+- Keep detailed accounts of all contributions received and all expenditures made by or on behalf of the political committee.
+Such accounts must be kept current within not more than two days after the date a contribution is received or an expenditure is made. - Keep detailed accounts of all deposits made in any separate interest-bearing account or certificate of deposit and all withdrawals made from these accounts to the primary depository and all interest earned. - Preserve all accounts for at least two years after the date of the election to which the accounts refer. - File regular reports of all contributions received and expenditures made, by or on behalf of such political committee.

+The campaign treasurer may be fined \$1,000 or more, or be subjected to criminal penalties, for failing to file a campaign report or filing an incomplete or inaccurate report.